theophildio/cordless-tools-terminal/README.md

 * Cordless Tools Terminal is a MERN Stack Manufacturer Company web application.
 * Key features of this application are:
 * Email/Password firebase authentication with extra Google login and register.
-* Application has the protected route by which no one can place any tools without register/login.
+* Application has a protected route by which no one can place any tools without registering/logging in.
-* There are two dashboard for guest users and admin.
-Both dashboard have seperate options to manage the website.
+* There are two dashboards for guest users and admin.
+Both dashboards have separate options to manage the website.
-* All user can review on Add review route.
-The latest review will show on home page.
+* All users can review on Add review route.
+The latest review will show on the home page.
 * All user can update their profile.
-Image upload feature is coming soon.
+The image upload feature is coming soon.
-* User can see their indvidual orders in dashboard.
+* User can see their individual orders in the dashboard.
 * Admin can see all orders placed by users.
 Update products and Add product is coming soon.
 * Many more features are coming soon.